20 mins read

 Considering all that, using cloud construction software can significantly enhance the process.
 These solutions are accessible from anywhere, providing optimum control over shared information.
 The information contained on a cloud-based platform is always current and detailed.
 The data is available immediately, facilitating smoother cross-department communication, expediting report sending, and enhancing standardization.
 For instance, by using BIM-generated visuals and data, teams can more efficiently create the most accurate takeoffs and specifications and more effectively deal with any changes via early simulations before making physical changes on-site.

-Top 5 Features Of Quantity Takeoff Software
+Top 5 Features of Quantity Takeoff Software

 Choosing an estimation software solution with the right features, such as RIB Candy, is invaluable.
-Beginning with data collected from design blueprints and notes, an accurate QTO becomes a living document that is constantly updated to reflect a project’s changing situation and the client’s needs.
+Beginning with data collected from design blueprints and notes, an accurate QTO becomes a living document constantly updated to reflect a project’s changing situation and the client’s needs.
 Estimation software allows estimators to create up-to-the-minute measurements of the materials and labor required to complete a construction project, allowing better risk management, increased productivity, and the creation of attractive tenders.

 To help you decide on the best solution, here are five features crucial to creating better QTOs: